Friday, July 31, 2015

 The CryptO'pinion?

-Overall, I had lots of fun which shocked me because I hate soccer!
-Whether it's better than Kick Off or Sensible Soccer or even Speedball, I really couldn't say.
-But, I will say this, as a hater of this boring game, Team was seriously entertaining so take it for a kickabout and try it for yourself.
-If I can enjoy footy then I reckon anyone can...
+Look, I was never gonna be blown away but, I had lots of fun which shocked me seeing as I hate soccer!
+Whether it's better than Kick Off, Sensible Soccer, or even Speedball, I couldn't say.
+I will say this, as a hater of a boring sport, Team was seriously entertaining.
+So take it for a kickabout and try it for yourself?
+Hey, if I can enjoy footy then I reckon anyone can...

 Take it for a kickabout and I'm sure you'll enjoy it so let me know what you think in the comments below.